brechtbilliet/spa-concepts-demystified/components.md

 	<li>Split up into different developer tasks. (developers can work sandboxed on their own set of components)</li>
 	<li>Component names in an application create somekind of developer jargon</li>
 </ul>
+### Don't let components talk directly with the rest of the application
+If you have read the rest of this chapter, you should know that this section does not apply to dumb components, since they don't interfere with the rest of the application.
+They only interfere with there direct parent's and direct children.
+Containers (smart components) do know about the application, but that doesn't mean they should have access to everything.

+It's a good idea to **provide some kind of abstraction layer** for your containers.
+That way the presentation-layer (component-tree) is loosely-coupled from the rest of the application.
+If you think about it, the containers should not know how statemanagement is handled, nor should they know how data is being fetched/handled.
+And in software, the less a component knows, the easier it gets to manage that component.

+An option would be to provide some kind of sandbox that only contains the properties of the state that your container needs.
+The sandbox would also contain the functions your container needs to modify state and or communicate with the backend.
+You want to keep this abstraction thin, and keep the logic of your container in the container itself.
+After all, it is its responsability right?
 ### Strict rules regarding communication
+Components shouldn't communicate with siblings
 ### Keep them dumb